skrusche63/spark-elastic/README.md

 }
 ```

+Clustering indexed data from Elasticsearch with K-Means is a simple example of how to immediately benefit from the integration of Elasticsearch and Spark:

+Suppose Elasticsearch is used to index e-commerce transactions on a per user basis, then it is also straightforward to build a recommendation system from
+these data:

+* **First**, implicit user-item ratings have to be derived from the e-commerce transactions, and
+* **Second**, from this item similarities are calculated to provide a recommendation model.

+For more information, please continue reading [here](https://github.com/skrusche63/spark-elastic/wiki/Item-Similarity-with-Spark)

 ### <a name="2"></a> Write to Elasticsearch using Kafka and Spark Streaming

 Real-time analytics is a very popular topic with a wide range of application areas: